-I was reading a journal article this week titled “Evaluation of equine-assisted therapy program for veterans who identify as ‘wounded, injured, or ill’ and their partners” which was published in September of this year.
+I was reading a journal article this week that was about evaluating equine assisted therapy programs for veterans which was published in September of this year.
 It reminded me of the great work DeAnna Wahlheim is doing using this therapy with some of her clients.

 Results with Veterans

 Both the individual and the couple’s groups showed there were significantly fewer psychological symptoms and significantly greater levels of happiness and quality of life at post-intervention compared to pre-intervention levels.
 What was interesting to me about this study was that it showed reduced psychological symptoms were maintained at the three months follow-up for participants of the Couples program only.
 Partners being integrated into the therapy for veterans seems to make a difference in the long-term effects of the therapy.

 The article reports that in an attempt to reduce the perception of stigma with mental health services, there has been growing interest in the use of ‘adjunct’ therapy interventions which are not considered the first line treatment for PTSD or other commonly conditions.
 This ‘adjunct’ therapy can be considered a part of the number of interventions that may be useful in management of mental health symptoms for veterans.
 An adjunct therapeutic intervention that has recently gained a following in the veteran community is equine-assisted therapy.